IFTA Reporting Complete Guide for Trucking Companies

 How FleetLegend Simplifies IFTA

-• Telematics-based mileage by jurisdiction — FleetLegend integrates with Motive and Samsara to pull GPS-verified mileage data.
-State-line crossings are detected automatically.
+- Telematics-based mileage by jurisdiction — FleetLegend integrates with Motive and Samsara to pull GPS-verified mileage data.
+State-line crossings are detected automatically, and miles are allocated to the correct jurisdiction without any manual calculation.
+This eliminates the most common IFTA audit finding: inaccurate mileage.

-• Automated fuel card import — Fuel purchase data from your fleet fuel cards is imported directly into FleetLegend, organized by jurisdiction, vehicle, and date.
+- Automated fuel card import — Fuel purchase data from your fleet fuel cards is imported directly into FleetLegend, organized by jurisdiction, vehicle, and date.
+Every gallon and every dollar is tracked and matched to the correct state, eliminating the need to sort through fuel card statements manually.

-• Automatic fleet MPG and tax calculations — FleetLegend computes your fleet MPG, calculates taxable gallons per jurisdiction, and applies the correct quarterly tax rates.
+- Automatic fleet MPG and tax calculations — FleetLegend computes your fleet MPG, calculates taxable gallons per jurisdiction, determines net taxable gallons, and applies the correct quarterly tax rates.
+The entire calculation is performed automatically and can be reviewed before filing.

 Do I need IFTA if I only cross state lines occasionally?

 Yes.
 There is no minimum frequency or minimum mileage threshold.
-If a qualified motor vehicle operates in two or more IFTA jurisdictions during any quarter, you need an IFTA license and must file a return for that quarter.
+If a qualified motor vehicle (over 26,000 lbs GVW or 3+ axles) operates in two or more IFTA jurisdictions during any quarter, you need an IFTA license and must file a return for that quarter.
+Even a single interstate trip triggers the requirement.

 What happens if I get caught operating without IFTA decals?

 Operating a qualified vehicle without valid IFTA decals can result in fines that vary by jurisdiction, typically ranging from $100 to $500 per occurrence.
-In some states, the vehicle can be placed out of service.
+In some states, the vehicle can be placed out of service at a weigh station until valid IFTA credentials are obtained or a temporary trip permit is purchased.
+Repeated violations can result in increased scrutiny and potential audit selection.

 Can I use different MPG figures for different trucks in my fleet?

-No. IFTA requires a single fleet-wide average MPG for each fuel type for the quarter.
-You cannot use individual truck MPG figures.
+No. IFTA requires a single fleet-wide average MPG for each fuel type (diesel, gasoline) for the quarter.
+You cannot use individual truck MPG figures, even if you have vehicles with significantly different fuel efficiency.
+The fleet average is calculated as total fleet miles divided by total fleet gallons consumed, and this single number is applied to all jurisdiction calculations.

 What records do I need to keep for an IFTA audit?

 You must retain all supporting records for at least four years from the filing date.
-This includes trip records, fuel purchase receipts, vehicle fleet lists, and copies of your filed IFTA returns.
+This includes trip records (date, origin, destination, route, odometer readings), fuel purchase receipts (date, seller, location, gallons, fuel type, price, vehicle ID), vehicle fleet lists, and copies of your filed IFTA returns.
+GPS/telematics data is highly recommended as the most reliable mileage documentation.

 Conclusion